fridrichmrtn/sustainability-reports-development-analysis/doc/topic-modeling/modeling-report.md

 In this section, we outline and implement covariate, character, document & token level transformation steps.
 Covariates transformation include datetime conversion & state extraction.
-Character level processing transforms the tweets to lower case, removes XML tags, removes links, unusual characters, and collapses multiple spaces.
-Document-level processing is conservative; we keep only tweets written in English and originated in the US/UK.
-Consequently, we annotate the tokens with `udpipe` and retain only `VERB`, `ADJ` & `NOUN` observed in at least ten separate tweets.
+Character level processing transforms the docs to lower case, removes XML tags, removes links, unusual characters, and collapses multiple spaces.
+Document-level processing is conservative; we keep only docs written in English and originated in the US/UK.
+Consequently, we annotate the tokens with `udpipe` and retain only `VERB`, `ADJ` & `NOUN` observed in at least 250 separate docs.

 ### Character & document-level processing